 Built in the second half of the 17th century, the Guiry castle is associated with the famous French architect Mansart.

 It is a very beautiful monument, located in the heart of the village of Guiry.

 The castle, the front court with its estate buildings, the ruins of the first castle and the church are classified as Monuments Historiques.

 The archaeological museum of the Val-d'Oise, labeled Museum of France, is a site of the General Council.

 A set of monumental terraces (ISMH) decorated with two Chinese pavilions overlooking the castle damaged in 1944, being restored.

-Powered by a dynamic team of employees and volunteers, the museum has a fascinating collection of works related to the glorious past of the city: paintings of the School of banks of the Oise around Jules Dupre (1811-1899) , Giulio Romano Joyant's (1803-1854) Venetian drawings and almost 200 figures illustrating the many aspects of the production of terracotta L'Isle-Adam of the late nineteenth century to the 50s, are some examples.
+The museum has a fascinating collection of works related to the glorious past of the city: paintings of the School of banks of the Oise around Jules Dupre (1811-1899) , Giulio Romano Joyant's (1803-1854) Venetian drawings and almost 200 figures illustrating the many aspects of the production of terracotta L'Isle-Adam of the late nineteenth century to the 50s, are some examples.

 In the late nineteenth century, the Impressionists set up their easels in La Frette.
 The landscape and light have also been immortalized by their brush strokes!
 The banks of the Seine to promote and share its heritage, the city has set up a "walk of painters."
 This course made up of reproductions of paintings by Marquet, Pissarro, Daubigny, Camoin, Barber ... placed at the spot where they were painted.
 Follow this track, punctuated with 19 stations and scour the banks of the Seine, the paths and streets of the city.
 You can see and compare the view and work of the artist who painted this landscape, some years ago.